ksator/EVPN_DCI_automation/README.md

 ### What to find in this repo:
-Content for an EVPN_DCI_automation demo
+Content for an EVPN_DCI_automation demo:
+- on network devices running Junos
+- using Ansible, Jinja, YAML, Python.

 ### Repo structure
 - ansible playbooks are **pb.xxx.yml** files at the root of the repository.